 Professor Engle is a co-founding president of the Society for Financial Econometrics (SoFiE), a global non-profit organization housed at NYU.
 Before joining NYU Stern in 2000, he was Chancellor’s Associates Professor and Economics Department Chair at the University of California, San Diego and Associate Professor of Economics at MIT.
 He is a member of the National Academy of Science

-Head of Applied Sciences - Business Integration, Group Digital and Transformation
+Head of Applied Sciences Business Integration

 Abhijit is bringing machine intelligence to life at the Lloyds Banking Group.
 His focus is on combining machine and human intelligence with data to fundamentally change the way the Bank does business and create new opportunities for customers and colleagues.
 Additionally, he is setting up an Academy in the Lloyds Banking Group to democratise AI skills across 75,000+ employees to empower them to succeed in the data driven future.
 Also, Abhijit sits on the Expert Advisory Panel of All Party Parliamentary Committee on Artificial Intelligence.

 Earlier, at McKinsey & Company, Abhijit engaged with leaders from large enterprises across Europe, Asia, and North America to help them take strategic and investment decisions, build new digital business models, and drive above-market growth.
 He led a venture with a leading digital corporation to develop analytical offerings for energy and investment sectors.

 Previously, at HCL Technologies, Abhijit built and led tech-enabled businesses in Europe and Asia.
 He helped large corporations and governments embrace technology to improve performance.
 This included setting up technical support infrastructure with over 3,000 people for the UK-wide broadband launch by BT.